-Near Bale Slough flowing on the northeasterly side of the property, there is an environmentally sensitive area, which was surficially surveyed.
-Avoiding development in this area would further reduce the developable area of the property.
+Near Bale Slough, flowing along the northeasterly side of the property, there is an environmentally sensitive area, which was surficially surveyed with no materials found.
+Further, avoidance of Bale Slough riparian area is important to future proposed improvements to the stream.
+Avoiding development in this area would further reduce the developable area of the property for structures.

 The property is currently developed as a commercial working farm and orchard, along the southerly side of the property and planted in vineyard.
-The applicant indicates that the best and worst soils have been identified, and the proposed office and storage building, also within the 600 foot setback, will be located within the existing residential farming compound area where the soils are not suitable for farming, will be located outside the Flood Zone, and will be located on land already disturbed.
+The applicant indicates that the best and worst soils have been identified, and the proposed office and storage building, also within the 600 foot setback, will be located within the existing residential farming compound area where the soils are not suitable for farming, will be located outside the Flood Hazard Zone, and will be located on land already disturbed by the homestead development.